By Dr. Paul Jerard, E-RYT 500, YACEP

 Jayasinghe SR. Yoga in cardiac health (a review).
 Eur J Cardiov Prev Rehab.
 2004;11:369–75.

-Fields JZ, Walton KG, Schneider RH, et al. Effect of a multimodality natural medicine program on carotid atherosclerosis in older subjects: a pilot trial of Maharishi Vedic Medicine.
+Fields JZ, Walton KG, Schneider RH, et al. The effect of a multimodality natural medicine program on carotid atherosclerosis in older subjects: a pilot trial of Maharishi Vedic Medicine.
 Am J Cardiol.
 2002;89:952–8.

 Related Studies